Ruppell/job-notes-mioch/README.md

-# Gutenburg blocks using ACF
+# Gutenberg blocks using ACF

 The development of two custom Gutenberg blocks using ACF.
 Both blocks must make use of plain CSS and **vanilla javascript** when custom functionality is required.